 Political science deals with the making of binding decisions for a society.
-The discipline examines public policy making not only in the United States, but throughout the world and in the international arena.
+The discipline examines public policy making not only in the United States, but throughout the world.
 Political theories, both past and present, inform the decision making of participants in this process and are therefore part of the subject matter of political science.